 A murmur of shock and amazement went through the hall.

 "Fortune?"
 Elder Jin sneered, his gaze locking onto Li Yu.
-"My disciple, Jian Long, and seven others are dead, yet a mere Body Tempering disciple not only survives but conveniently profits.
+"My disciple, Jian Long and 4 others are dead, yet a mere Body Tempering disciple not only survives but conveniently profits.
 This is not fortune; this is treachery!
 I demand a full soul-search!
-He must have colluded with the beast, or used some dark art to sacrifice the others for his own gain!"
+He must have colluded with the beast or used some dark art to sacrifice the others for his own gain!"

 The accusation was a thunderclap in the silent hall.
 A soul-search was a brutal, invasive procedure that could leave a cultivator mentally crippled.

 Before anyone could react, Elder Ning stepped forward, a wave of cold, powerful pressure emanating from her.
-"Elder Jin," she said, her voice like chipping ice, "are you accusing my personal disciple of murdering eight core disciples?
+"Elder Jin," she said, her voice like chipping ice, "are you accusing my personal disciple of murdering five core disciples?
 That is a heavy charge.
-Do you have any proof, or are you merely letting your grief cloud your judgment?"
+Do you have any proof or are you merely letting your grief cloud your judgment?"

 "The proof is that he is alive and my disciples are dead!"
 Elder Jin roared.

 "However," the Sect Master continued, his gaze still fixed on Li Yu, "the existence of such a powerful beast so close to our sect is a matter of the highest urgency.
 Elder Jin's concerns, while born of grief, are not entirely without merit.
 The circumstances are… unusual."
 He looked at Elder Jin.
 "A soul-search is out of the question.
 But a full, public interrogation by the Disciplinary Hall's elders is warranted.
-We must extract every detail of what occurred in that basin."
+We must extract every detail of what occurred in that basin.
+Every single disciple will be interrogated so that we can close this matter here and now."

-It was a compromise, but one that still placed Li Yu in immense danger.
+It was a compromise but one that still placed Li Yu in danger.
 The elders of the Disciplinary Hall were known for their ruthless, soul-shaking interrogation techniques.

 "I have nothing to hide," Li Yu said, his voice clear and calm.
 "I will answer any questions the elders have."